websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/listening-for-messages.md

 # Listening for Messages

-You can listen for messages sent to any registered Message Bus destination.
-Destinations can be built-in to DXP/Portal, defined by third-parties, or created by you.
+You can listen for messages sent to any registered Message Bus destination, whether it's built-in to DXP/Portal, defined by third-parties, or created by you.
 Messages sent to the same destination typically have something in common, such as a similar event type or topic.
 Here you'll deploy a class that listens for messages received at a destination called `DestinationNames.DOCUMENT_LIBRARY_PDF_PROCESSOR`.
 Documents and Media sends a message to this destination after processing every uploaded PDF file.

 ## Run the Example Message Listener